AnalyticsGate/AGR-OnPrem-Setups/docs/releasenotes/2023/AGROnPrem-601-beta.md

 - Dependent components have been updated

 *Fixed Bugs*
-- XLSB files could not be saved without errors because the save type object has changed.
+- XLSB files could not be saved without errors because the save type object has changed
 - Manual call of the installation of certificates in the support console could not be started
+- Sheetloop with a old template failed

 ### AnalyticsGate OnPrem Management Console